NightRunnerEB/GoF/java/README.md

 ./gradlew test
 ```

 Run the single-file example from your IDE or wire the Gradle application plugin when you are ready to execute it from the command line.
+Each example lives in the default package to keep the path short.

 ## Adding A New Pattern